devyuji/ndoujin-web/readme.md

-## ND - Easiest Way To Find Nhentai
+## ND - Easiest Way To Use Nhentai

 ![](/public/screenshot.png)